Cerebral Palsy: A Guide | Ohio Cerebral Palsy Attorneys

-At ABC Law Centers (Reiter & Walsh, P.C.), we understand that finding resources for children with cerebral palsy can be difficult.
-We aim to help parents find the information and support they need to make sure their child is cared for, no matter what.
-One of the hardest things to do is knowing where to start, so we’ve compiled a shortlist of key resources that parents of children with cerebral palsy may find useful.
+At ABC Law Centers: Birth Injury Lawyers, we understand that finding resources for children with cerebral palsy can be difficult.
+We aim to help parents and caregivers find the information and support they need to make sure their child is cared for, no matter what.
+It can be difficult to know where to start, so we’ve compiled a short list of key resources that parents and caregivers may find useful.

-Cerebral palsy is a condition with varying levels of severity.
-At its core, a diagnosis of cerebral palsy means that a person has a brain injury or abnormality that impacts their muscles and movement.
-By itself, a cerebral palsy diagnosis does not mean that a person has a cognitive impairment, but intellectual and developmental disabilities (I/DD) do often co-occur with cerebral palsy.
+A diagnosis of CP means that a person has a brain injury or anomaly that impacts their muscles and movement.
+A cerebral palsy diagnosis does not guarantee that the child has a cognitive impairment, but intellectual and developmental disabilities (I/DD) often co-occur with cerebral palsy.
 While cerebral palsy is not always associated with medical malpractice, it can often be linked to inadequate care during the mother’s pregnancy, labor, and delivery.

 What causes cerebral palsy?